hellowhirl/mastering-git/git_notes.md

 Remember: .gitignore only works like this if we haven't already included a file or directory in our repository

-- in other words, if we accidentally include a file in our repostiory and then later add it to .gitignore, git is NOT going to ignore it
+- If we accidentally include a file in our repostiory and then later add it to .gitignore, git is NOT going to ignore it
+- In this case git is not going to ignore the changes in this directory because it's already tracking this directory
+- To solve this problem we have to remove this file ONLY from the staging area which is what we will be propssing for the next commit

+  - for the `--cached` flag we we see it only removes from the "index", which is the old term for "staging area"

+    ```
+    git rm --cached -r bin/
+    git commit -m "remove the bin/ directory that was accidentally commited"
+    ```

+  - From this point forward git is no longer going to track changes in bin/ directory

+There are various .gitignore templates available on GitHub